-On December 17, 2021, we entered into a loan and security agreement (the Loan Agreement) with Oxford, a Delaware limited liability company, as lender (Lender) and collateral agent.
-The Loan Agreement provides for a term loan (the Loan) in an aggregate maximum principal amount of \$50.0 million, of which \$5.0 million was funded on December 17, 2021 and the balance of which is available to be drawn between January 3, 2022 and December 31, 2022.
+On December 17, 2021, we entered into a loan and security agreement, as amended on November 4, 2022 (the Loan Agreement) with Oxford, a Delaware limited liability company, as lender (Lender) and collateral agent.
+The Loan Agreement provides for a term loan (the Loan) in an aggregate maximum principal amount of \$50.0 million, of which \$5.0 million was funded on December 17, 2021, \$20.0 million was funded on November 4, 2022, and the balance of which is available to be drawn between January 3, 2022 and December 29, 2023.
 The Loan is available in minimum draws of \$5.0 million, entirely at our option and not contingent upon the completion of clinical, regulatory, financial or other related milestones.